truust-io/docs.truust.io/content/developers.md

 #### Public key

-This is your account specific public identifier.
-Each account associated with Truust will have their own public key.
+This is your account-specific public identifier.
+Each account associated with Truust will have its public key.

 To find your public key: